 Preparation, Training, and Socialisation For Your New Puppy

-Looking after a puppy can be a very time consuming pastime, and can involve a lot of hard work and stress.
+Preparing For The New Puppy: Looking after a puppy can be very time-consuming, and can involve a lot of hard work and stress.

 You obviously need to consider whether you can afford the time and patience to dedicate to a pup before purchasing one.